-It’s no fun to have a cat pooping on the floor.
-Many older cats don’t use the litterbox well.
+It’s no fun to have a cat pooping on the floor, especially if your cat is suddenly pooping on the floor.
 This frustrating problem can often be solved by changing your litterbox setup and ensuring that your cat is physically healthy and happy.

 Perplexed in Pilsen